GameStop forecast disappoints as competition intensifies

 The company, which reported a weaker-than-expected fourth-quarter profit, said it would close about 2 percent of its stores this year.

-GameStop's sales largely depend on consoles made by Sony Corp, Microsoft Corp and Nintendo Co Ltd, which increasingly must compete with games available on tablets and smartphones in the $90 billion (54.15 billion pounds) videogame market.
+GameStop's sales largely depend on consoles made by Sony Corp, Microsoft Corp and Nintendo Co Ltd, which increasingly must compete with games available on tablets and smartphones in the $90 billion videogame market.

 Console gamers are also buying more games online.